Knowlton Nash: Personal life

-Nash was married a number of times, although his final marriage, to CBC personality Lorraine Thomson, lasted for 32 years.
+Nash was married four times, although his final marriage, to CBC personality Lorraine Thomson, lasted for 32 years.
 Nash blamed the dissolution of previous marriages on his peripatetic life as a journalist and his over-dedication to his work.

 Nash was diagnosed with Parkinson's disease in 2002 but remained sanguine about the diagnosis, saying that many other people faced much greater challenges.
 "I can argue that I can get a couple of extra strokes in my golf game", he told the Toronto Star in 2006.
 He died on May 24, 2014, in Toronto, surrounded by his family.
 Shortly afterwards on The National, Peter Mansbridge broke the news of Nash's death by telephone.